Haletran/42_red-tetris/README.md

 The room is only launching the game if the first user to join the room press <\return> on his keyboard.

+Winning screen at the end.
+The gameplay is like a battle royale.